EzequielPuerta-TechnicalTests/stori/README.md

 Host port for the main container (Django Rest Framework), aka Core.

 * `STORI_CORE_SECRET_KEY`
-A secret key asked by Django.
+A secret key requested by Django.

+> You can create your own, it doesn't have to be the same as mine.

 * `POSTGRES_DB`
 The name of the PostgreSQL database.